VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the BMW 5 Series Touring offers slight more room – 570 L compared to 540 L. That’s a difference of about 30 L.
+Looking at boot space, the BMW 5 Series Touring offers barely more boot space – 570 L compared to 540 L. That’s a difference of about 30 L.

-When it comes to payload, Mercedes E Class minimal takes the win – 640 kg compared to 620 kg.
+When it comes to payload, the Mercedes E Class carries barely more – 640 kg compared to 620 kg.
 That’s a difference of about 20 kg.

 5 Series Touring